-There are 3 types of cookies: strictly necessary cookies, functional cookies, and marketing cookies.
+There are 4 types of cookies: strictly necessary cookies, functional cookies, performance cookies, and marketing cookies.

-Strictly necessary cookies are needed to ensure the basic function of a website.
-For example, when you are adding a product to your cart, securely signing in, or paying bills online.
-It is the only type of cookie that is allowed by law to be collected without consent.
-However, users must still be informed of its presence and why it is being collected.
+Strictly necessary cookies ensure basic website function.
+For example, when you're adding a product to your cart, securely signing in, or paying bills online.
+It's the only type of cookie that is allowed by law to be collected without consent.
+However, users must still be informed of its presence and why it's being collected.

 Functional cookies are needed for analytics tools to function on your website.
 For example, your Google Analytics and Hotjar tools.

-Marketing cookies record your visit to a website, the pages you have visited, and the links you have followed.
-It is used to make website content and advertising more personalized to your interests.
+Marketing cookies record your visit to a website, the pages you've visited, and any links you've followed.
+They're used to make website content and advertising more personalised to your interests.
 Your data may also be shared with third parties for this purpose.
-For example, your Facebook Pixel, which allows you to retarget website visitors on Facebook.
+For example, your Facebook Pixel, which allows retargeting of website visitors on Facebook.

 Are you collecting cookies correctly?

 These are some of the latest GDPR updates (not all) on consent management and cookies:

 - You should be able to say no as easily as you can say yes

 - You should be able to withdraw consent as easily as giving consent